Filling in the eTA form

 Step 5: Background questions

 The final step of the form is filling out a few background questions (yes/no).
-The form asks if an eTA application or visa application has been denied for this traveller before, if the traveller has a criminal past, if they have or have ever had transmittable diseases, if they are addicted to narcotics, and if the traveller has psychological problems.
+The form asks if an eTA application or visa application has been denied for this traveller before, if the traveller has a criminal record, if they have or have ever had transmittable diseases, if they are addicted to narcotics, and if the traveller has psychological problems.

 Applying for multiple people at once

 It is possible to use one form to apply for an eTA for multiple travellers at once.
 To do this, the button “Add traveller” can be clicked at the bottom of the form.
-The form is then extended, generating new input fields to repeated steps 2 to 5 for any additional travellers.
+The form is then extended, generating new input fields to repeat steps 2 to 5 for any additional travellers.

 After filling in

 Did you already fill in the eTA form?
 Then you are first asked to double check the form for any mistakes.
 A number of automated checks are performed on the information filled in by you.
 An example of this is the passport check; British passport numbers are only made up of digits.
-If you accidentally filled in a letter, you will be notified of this mistake so you can rectify it right away.
+If you accidentally filled in a letter, you will be notified of this mistake so you can correct it right away.
 After checking the eTA form, payment can be made and the application will be processed.

 Granting and “eTA number” or “J number”

 Right after the application is approved, the applicant will receive an e-mail containing a link to the status page of the eTA.
 Here, you can also download a pdf file in which the approval is confirmed in writing.
 In theory, printing it is not necessary.
 However, airlines might sometimes ask for the “J number” or eTA number, for example if the eTA form was submitted at the last moment through the urgent procedure.
-In most cases, however, the airline can tell by the travellers passport whether they possess a valid eTA.
+In most cases, however, the airline can tell by the traveller's passport whether they possess a valid eTA.